Lukáš Hejda

-Lukáš Hejda (born 9 March 1990) is a Czech professional footballer who plays as a defender for FC Viktoria Plzeň.
+Lukáš Hejda (born 9 March 1990) is a Czech former professional footballer who last played as a defender for FC Viktoria Plzeň.
 Hejda was called up to the Czech Republic national team for the first time in 2014 ahead of a friendly match against Austria.
 He made his debut in that match, coming on as a substitute for Josef Hušbauer towards the end of the 2–1 loss.